 Group size: 10 students minimum; 32 students maximum per session

 Days: by request

 Door to the Desert (Grades 2-5) Group Size: 10 students minimum; 25 students maximum per session

 Why do natural history museums collect so much stuff?
 Learn how we organize, preserve, and use collections to further our knowledge about the ecology and evolution of life on this planet.
 Students will receive a brief introduction to collections-based research from a Museum curator before dividing into groups for a behind-the-scenes guided tour of different research collections.
 The experience concludes with students regrouping for a facilitated discussion on the different collections visited.

 Available all year Conduct your own self-guided visit and enjoy the Museum's exhibitions and films in the giant-screen theater .
+Find more information regarding visits to The Discovery of King Tut here.
 Curriculum materials are available for most exhibitions.
 Teachers may arrange to preview exhibitions by calling 619.255.0210.

 (Note: 3D films are additional.)